How to Separate Date from Text in Excel (4 Methods)

 Use Excel VBA to Separate Date from Text

-• As a result, we will get the below output (after converting to Date Number format).
+• We will get the below output (after converting to Date Number format).
 However, for the text of Cell C8, we do not get any valid date as the text does not have a regular date format.

 Use Excel VBA to Separate Date from Text

-• To solve the above problem, we will wrap the UDF with the IF function.
-The formula is:
+• Wrap the UDF with the IF function to solve the issue.
+The new formula is:

 =IF(DateSeparate(B5)=0,"",DateSeparate(B5))